piknotech/SwiftCollections/README.md

   • <a href="#license">License</a>
 </p>

-*SwiftCollections* is collection of handy, custom-written Swift collections, a category providing a great way to use all the power of Swift with protocols and generics.
+*SwiftCollections* is a collection of handy, custom-written Swift collection types.

-Not all of the collections in this repo are useful in every project, so this is rather a library of types being suitabvle for specific tasks.
+Not all of the collections in this repo are useful in every project, so this is rather a library of types being suitable for specific tasks.
 For the sake of being able to build & test it, the files are nonetheless wrapped together as a static cocoa touch library of no further use.

 ## Documentation